- 1. Decide How Hands-On You Want to Be

-When you own a rental property, you’ll need landlord insurance to decrease your risk since you aren’t living in the residence.
-Basic landlord insurance policies cover fire, theft, wind and ice damage.
-These policies can cost you 15%-20% more than standard homeowner insurance.
+When you own a rental property, you’ll need landlord insurance to decrease your risk because you aren’t living in the residence.
+There are 2 components to landlord insurance: property and liability protection.

-It’s a good idea to require tenants to purchase their renter insurance so their personal property is covered.
+In addition to landlord coverage, it’s a good idea to require tenants to purchase their own renter insurance policy so their personal property is covered.

 Homeowner Association Fees

 This fee doesn’t apply to all properties.
-But if your neighborhood has a homeowner association, remember to calculate those monthly fees into the total cost of operations.
+But if your neighborhood has a homeowner association (HOA), remember to calculate those monthly fees into the total cost of operations.

-Target your market.
-Would it help to post in the newspaper or on a bulletin board at a local coffee shop?
-Marketing online may get you the most responses.
-Post on rental sites such as Zillow or Cozy or on social media.
+Would it help to post and ad in the newspaper or on a bulletin board at a local coffee shop?
+Marketing online likely will get you the most responses.
+Post on real estate rental sites, such as Zillow or Cozy, or on social media.